zerolawtech/SFT-Protocol/docs/glossary.rst

 Glossary
 #######################

 * **Authority**: A collection of one or more addresses permitted to call specific admin-level functionality in a multisig contract.
-Each authority is assigned a unique ID.
 * **Entity**: A participant in the SFT protocol.
 Entity may refer to natural persons or corporations.
 * **Issuer**: An entity that creates and sells security tokens.
 * **IssuingEntity**: A contract owned by an issuer that holds shared compliance logic for all security tokens created by that issuer.